Skip to content

 by

-What is COUPDAYSNC function in Excel?
-COUPDAYSNC function is one of the Financial functions in Microsoft Excel that returns the number of days from the settlement date to the next coupon date.
-Syntax of COUPDAYSNC function COUPDAYSNC(settlement, maturity, frequency, [basis]) The COUPDAYSNC function syntax has the following arguments: Settlement: The security’s settlement date.
-The security settlement …
+What is RRI function in Excel?
+RRI function is one of the Financial functions in Microsoft Excel that returns an equivalent interest rate for the growth of an investment.
+Syntax of RRI function RRI(nper, pv, fv) The RRI function syntax has the following arguments.
+Nper Required.
+Nper is the number of periods for the investment.
+Pv …

 Continue Reading